top of page

 Self-portrait (1980) by Robert Mapplethorpe

-Born (on November 4th) in Floral Park, New York, Mapplethorpe was raised in a very strict, middle-class, Catholic family.
+Born (on November 4th) in Floral Park, Queens, Mapplethorpe was raised in a very strict, middle-class, Catholic family.
 As the third of six children, he was constantly seeking attention from his parents — a tendency that trickled into his adult life, when he constantly sought the attention of the public.
-In his teenage years, “he was skinny and socially awkward — not uncommon qualities, of course, but they made living in the shadows of his older brother, Richard, who was outgoing, popular, and athletic, more challenging.”
+As a teenager, Mapplethorpe was shy and socially awkward — qualities made sharper by the shadow of his older brother Richard, who was outgoing and athletic.

 Like many young artists, Mapplethorpe craved fame, so he networked and formed relationships with various people who eventually helped him achieve success.
 Of these diverse individuals, the most noteworthy was the artist-poet and future rock musician, Patti Smith.
 The two met in 1967 and began to influence each other in almost everything they did; Smith can be found in Mapplethorpe’s photos just as often as Mapplethorpe can be heard in Smith’s songs.